Mark Milligan: International career

 He retired from international football in December 2019.

 Coaching career

-Milligan began his coaching journey by working at as an assistant at Macarthur FC, Adelaide United and the Malaysian national team.
+Milligan began his coaching journey by working as an assistant at Macarthur FC, Adelaide United and the Malaysian national team.
 Milligan also served as the head coach of St George FC for the 2022 NSW League One season, the third tier of Australian football.

 Newcastle Jets

 Ahead of the 2025–26 A-League season, Milligan took on his first professional senior coaching role, at one his former clubs from his playing days, Newcastle Jets.
+Milligan found success early, winning his first five games in charge enroute to winning the 2025 Australia Cup.